 - Don’t eat or drink anything that you KNOW triggers your migraine.
 Some common food “triggers” are alcohol, aged cheeses, caffeine, and chocolate.

-- Drink water through the day instead of sugary drinks like soda or juice.
+- Drink water throughout the day instead of sugary drinks like soda or juice.

 U.S. Department of Agriculture and U.S. Department of Health and Human Services Dietary Guidelines for Americans, 2010.
 7th edition, Washington, D.C.: U.S. Government Printing Office, December 2010. http://health.gov/dietaryguidelines/dga2010/DietaryGuidelines2010.pdf